etate24/intro_github/README.md

 # intro_github
-first time actually learning github
+first time actually learning github i like it